CONTENT WARNING

 Context

 For a significant portion of American history, women were not allowed to vote.
-Although they were considered citizens with rights equal to men, voting was considered a privilege and not a right and thus not extended to women.
-In the 1910s, women became extremely vocal about their lack of ability to vote, but not all women supported the fight for suffrage.
+Although they were considered citizens, voting was considered a privilege and not a right and thus not extended to women.
+In the the 19th century, a small number of women began advocating publicly for the right to vote, but only four western states had done so by 1900.
+Some Virginia women who were involved in the reform efforts known as the Progressive movement became strong supporters of voting rights and organized the Equal Suffrage League of Virginia in 1909.
+But not all women supported the fight for suffrage, and in 1912 a group organized the Virginia Association Opposed to Woman Suffrage.

 Standards